priscilaandreani/template-react-ts/README.md

 * Prettier
 * GlobalStyle reset

-#### Do not use with Prettier - Code Formatter extension, it will break.
+**Ps.: Do not use with Prettier - Code Formatter extension, it will break.**

+---
+Made with ❤️ by [@priscilaandreani](https://github.com/priscilaandreani).
+Feel free to contribute!